Sergei Novikov (mathematician)

-Early life
+Biography

 Novikov was born on 20 March 1938 in Gorky, Soviet Union (now Nizhny Novgorod, Russia).
 He grew up in a family of talented mathematicians.
 His father was Pyotr Sergeyevich Novikov, who gave a negative solution to the word problem for groups.
 His mother, Lyudmila Vsevolodovna Keldysh, and maternal uncle, Mstislav Vsevolodovich Keldysh, were also important mathematicians.

-In 1955 Novikov entered Moscow State University, from which he graduated in 1960.
-Four years later he received the Moscow Mathematical Society Award for young mathematicians.
-In the same year he defended a dissertation for the Candidate of Science in Physics and Mathematics degree (equivalent to the PhD) at Moscow State University.
-In 1965 he defended a dissertation for the Doctor of Science in Physics and Mathematics degree there.
-In 1966 he became a Corresponding member of the Academy of Sciences of the Soviet Union.
+Novikov entered Moscow State University in 1955 and graduated in 1960.
+In 1964, he received the Moscow Mathematical Society Award for young mathematicians and defended a dissertation for the Candidate of Science in Physics and Mathematics degree (equivalent to the PhD) under Mikhail Postnikov at Moscow State University.
+In 1965, he defended a dissertation for the Doctor of Science in Physics and Mathematics degree there.

+Novikov died on 6 June 2024, at the age of 86.

+Career

+In 1966, Novikov became a corresponding member of the Academy of Sciences of the Soviet Union.
+In 1971, he became head of the Mathematics Division of the Landau Institute for Theoretical Physics of the USSR Academy of Sciences.
+In 1983, Novikov was also appointed the head of the Department of Higher Geometry and Topology at Moscow State University.
+He became President of the Moscow Mathematical Society in 1985 and remained in that role until 1996, when he moved to the University of Maryland College of Computer, Mathematical, and Natural Sciences at the University of Maryland, College Park.
+He continued to maintain research appointments at the Landau Institute for Theoretical Physics, Moscow State University, and the Department of Geometry and Topology at the Steklov Mathematical Institute after his move to Maryland.